Dota 2: Development

 An early goal of the Dota 2 team was the adaptation of Defense of the Ancients' aesthetic style for the Source engine.
 The Radiant and Dire factions replaced the Sentinel and Scourge from the mod, respectively.
 Character names, abilities, items and map design from the mod were largely retained, with some changes due to trademarks owned by Blizzard.
 In the first Q&A session regarding Dota 2, IceFrog explained that the game would build upon the mod without making significant changes to its core.
 Valve hired Eul and contracted major contributors from the Defense of the Ancients community, including artist Kendrick Lim, to assist with the sequel.
 Additional contributions from sources outside of Valve were also sought regularly for Dota 2, as to continue Defense of the Ancients' tradition of community-sourced development.
 One of the composers of Warcraft III: Reign of Chaos, Jason Hayes, was hired to collaborate with Tim Larkin to write the original score for the game, which was conducted by Timothy Williams and performed and recorded by the Northwest Sinfonia at Bastyr University.
-Valve had Half-Life series writer Marc Laidlaw, science fiction author Ted Kosmatka, and Steam support employee Kris Katz write new dialog and background lore for the heroes.
+Valve had Half-Life series writer Marc Laidlaw, science fiction author Ted Kosmatka, and other employees contributed hero dialog and lore.
 Notable voice actors for heroes include Nolan North, Dave Fennoy, Jon St. John, Ellen McLain, Fred Tatasciore, Merle Dandridge, Jen Taylor, and John Patrick Lowrie, among others.

 The Source engine was updated with new features to accommodate Dota 2, such as high-end cloth modeling and improved global lighting.
 The game features Steam integration, which provides its social component and cloud storage for personal settings.
 In November 2013, Valve introduced a coaching system that allows experienced players to tutor newer players with in-game tools.
 As with previous Valve multiplayer games, players are able to spectate live matches of Dota 2 played by others, and local area network (LAN) multiplayer support allows for local competitions.
 Some of these events may be spectated via the purchase of tickets from the "Dota Store", which give players in-game access to matches.
 Ticket fees are apportioned in part to tournament organizers.
 The game features an in-game fantasy sports system, which is modeled after traditional fantasy sports and feature professional Dota 2 players and teams.
 Players are able to spectate games in virtual reality (VR) with up to 15 others, which was added in an update in July 2016.
 The update added a hero showcase mode, which allows players to see all of the heroes and their cosmetics full-size in virtual reality.